nvt/veloxvm/README.md

 ### Application Development

-Applications can be written in the _Scheme_ programming language or _Iota_ (Internet of Things Application language), which is a new language developed in conjunction with VeloxVM.
+Applications can be written in the _Scheme_ programming language or _Cyclus_, which is a new language for IoT application scripting developed in conjunction with VeloxVM.
 Most of the [Scheme standard version R5RS](http://www.schemers.org/Documents/Standards/R5RS/) is supported, along with some extensions.
 Additionally, a considerable number of procedures have been added for network programming and accessing the typical services of an IoT operating system.
-Iota is basically an imperative script language with C-like syntax.
-When compiling Iota scripts, they get translated to Scheme as an intermediary step.
+Cyclus is basically an imperative script language with an infix syntax.
+When compiling Cyclus scripts, they get translated to Scheme as an intermediary step.

 The applications are compiled to a custom bytecode format with high-level instructions.
 The instruction set contains 191